FolkComputer/gadget2/README.md

 ## Construction

+1. Install Wi-Fi card in Orange Pi 5

 1. Solder jumper cables to the 3.5mm socket

-1. Use a soldering iron to sink the threaded inserts (1x 1/4in for bottom tripod, 3x M2.5 4mm for front panel, 4x M2.5 4mm for back
+1. Use a soldering iron to sink the threaded inserts (1x 1/4in for bottom tripod, 4x M2.5 2.5mm for front panel, 4x M2.5 2.5mm for back
-   panel) into the chassis
+   panel) into the chassis / front panel

 1. Glue neoprene rubber to the inside of the chassis to keep the projector stable